This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon garlic powder

-Take your oyster mushrooms out the package and place in a colander.
+- Take your oyster mushrooms out the package and place in a colander.
 Pull apart to desired size and rinse well.

-Plug up your fry daddy and allow oil to get hot.
-Carefully place mushrooms in oil allow mushrooms to fry for about 1 to 2 minutes until evenly browned.
+- Plug up your Fry Daddy Electric Deep Fryer and allow oil to get hot.
+(Or if using a cast iron heat oil in your iron until hot).
+Carefully place mushrooms in oil allowing mushrooms to fry for about 2 to 3 minutes until evenly browned.
 With your fry basket remove done mushrooms from oil and place on plate cover with a paper towel.
-Sprinkle with Himalayan Pink Sea Salt and Italian seasoning (opt) NOTE: DO NOT overcrowd your mushrooms in the deep fryer.
+Sprinkle with additional sea salt and dried parsley (opt) NOTE: Make sure your oil is hot and DO NOT overcrowd your mushrooms in the deep fryer or cast iron.
 If you need, divide mushrooms in half to cook a handful at a time.

 - You can try this with other mushrooms although I URGE you to use oyster.
 The texture of these mushrooms are unlike any other.
 You will not be disappointed!